Urinary incontinence can be a consequence of cancer or cancer treatment, and can be an important quality of life issue for many survivors.

-- Chemotherapy that causes nerve damage and hormonal changes.
+- Chemotherapy, which can nerve damage and hormonal changes.

-- Medications that stimulate urine production and can make incontinence even worse.
+- Medications that increase hydration or urine production, which can make incontinence worse.